National Overview

 Year-to-Date Highlights

-January-May Temperature
+January-August Temperature

-The contiguous U.S. average maximum (daytime) temperature during January-May was 58.1°F, 3.1°F above the 20th century average, ranking sixth warmest on record.
-Above-average temperatures were observed across much of the contiguous U.S. with pockets of near average temperatures evident across parts of the West, Deep South and Southeast.
-Illinois, Indiana, Ohio, Michigan, Missouri and West Virginia each ranked second warmest on record for daytime temperatures during the January-May period, while 19 additional states ranked among their top-10 warmest January-May on record for daytime temperatures.
-No state experienced a top-10 coldest on record for this five-month period.
+The contiguous U.S. average maximum (daytime) temperature during January-August was 68.7°F, 2.8°F above the 20th century average, ranking fifth warmest on record.
+Above-average temperatures were observed across most of the contiguous U.S. with pockets of record warm temperatures in the central Appalachians and pockets of near average temperatures evident across parts of the West, Deep South and Northern Plains.
+Maine, Michigan, Ohio, Pennsylvania, Vermont, and West Virginia each ranked second warmest on record for daytime temperatures during the January-August period, while 19 additional states ranked among their top-10 warmest January-August on record for daytime temperatures.
+All states ranked in the warmest third of the historical record during this eight-month period.

-January-May Precipitation
+January-August Precipitation

-The January-May precipitation total for the contiguous U.S. was 14.57 inches, 2.19 inches above average, ranking in the wettest third of the 130-year record.
+The January-August precipitation total for the contiguous U.S. was 22.93 inches, 2.23 inches above average, ranking 10th wettest in the 130-year record.

 Extremes